Despite A New Federal Ban, Many Renters Are Still Getting Evicted

 Their landlord didn't respond to NPR's repeated requests for an interview.
 At this point they had to get out of the house in a matter of days and they didn't have enough money to rent another place.

-"The kids are a little a little worried," Alice Bumpus says.
+"The kids are a little worried," Alice Bumpus says.
 "They know at the end of the day that we're going to do whatever that it takes to protect them.
 But you know it was hard talking to them."

 But then the Centers for Disease Control and Prevention announced a new eviction moratorium.
 The ban is nationwide — but it's not automatic.
 And many renters facing eviction still don't know about the ban or understand the rules or their rights.